-The Kent and Medway Progression Federation is a partnership between Canterbury Christ Church University, the University for the Creative Arts, the University of Kent and 40 schools in Kent and Medway.
+The Kent and Medway Progression Federation is a partnership between Canterbury Christ Church University, the University of Kent, the University for the Creative Arts, the University of Greenwich, Canterbury College, the East Kent College Group, MidKent College, HEAT, Laser Learning Awards, Switch Cafe and over 60 schools in Kent and Medway.

-Collaboratively, we work to raise the aspirations and attainment of young people from challenging backgrounds who might not otherwise consider progression to higher education.
-The vast majority of young people with whom we work are from disadvantaged backgrounds or comprise first generation higher education applicants, meaning they are the first in their immediate family to go to university.
+Collaboratively, we work to raise the aspirations and attainment of young people from backgrounds who might not otherwise consider progression to higher education.
+The majority of young people with whom we work are from disadvantaged backgrounds or comprise first generation higher education applicants, meaning they are the first in their immediate family to go to university.

-- Our three university partners offer a free programme of outreach events to students within 40 schools in Kent and Medway (in areas where few people progress to HE).
+- Our university partners offer a free programme of outreach events to students within 40 schools in Kent and Medway (in areas where few people progress to HE).

 - Our schools nominate a member of staff (known as a Progression Mentor) to identify students who can benefit most from outreach opportunities, and to book suitable activities that the universities have on offer.
 Progression Mentors also support KMPF’s evaluation of the impact of outreach activities by conducting baseline questionnaires with students.